Trump CIA Nominee, Gina Haspel, Faces Tough Road To Senate Confirmation

 Haspel would be the first woman to lead the CIA, and Trump told reporters outside the White House he had gotten to know her well.

+"When she was selected to be deputy director I think the choice was enthusiastically received at CIA," former National Security Agency Director Michael Hayden told NPR's Morning Edition on Tuesday.
+"In all this turmoil, I actually think CIA is going to be a bit of a calm spot with Gina now being elevated to the director position."

+Everyone at the CIA in the post-Sept.
+11 era was simply doing what they were asked to do in the aftermath of a crisis, Hayden said.

-Opponents started early in making clear that they believe the Senate intelligence committee should not confirm Haspel.
+Opponents, however, made clear that they believe the Senate intelligence committee should not confirm Haspel.

 "During Gina Haspel's long tenure at the CIA, she oversaw the agency's torture and rendition program, one of the bleakest chapters in our nation's history.
 No one who had a hand in torturing individuals deserve to ever hold public office again, let alone lead an agency," said Raha Wala, director of national security advocacy for Human Rights First.